ts-docs/ts-docs/docsPages/Guides/CustomMarkdown.md

 ### By path

-ts-docs searches each module in order to find the name of the references, this could lead to inaccurate links, so you always can just provide the entire path to the thing.
+ts-docs searches each module in order to find the name of the references, this could lead to inaccurate links, so you always can just provide the entire path to the item.

 `[[extractor/extractor/TypescriptExtractor]]` becomes [[extractor/extractor/TypescriptExtractor]]